Mehran1383/Tiny_SDL_Projects/README.md

 ## Installation
 1. Clone the repository.
 2. Install **Microsoft Visual Studio** and then open **Pong.sln**.

-3. To use SDL3 package, edit your project properties in Microsoft Visual Studio:
+If you want to use SDL3 package on your own solution, edit your project properties in Microsoft Visual Studio:
 - Add the include directory to "VC++ Directories" -> "Include Directories"
 - Add the lib/_arch_ directory to "VC++ Directories" -> "Library Directories"
 - Add SDL3.lib to Linker -> Input -> "Additional Dependencies"